Grand Slam (bomb): Farge, 27 March

 Twenty Lancasters of 617 Squadron, 13 carrying Grand Slams, the remainder carrying Tallboys, attacked the Valentin submarine pens in clear visibility escorted by 90 Mustang Mk IIIs of 11 Group.
 Since October 1944, building work had been seen at Farge, a village on the Weser river, 5 mi north of Vegesack and 10 mi north-west of Bremen.
 The building had 96 ft of the structure above ground and 41 ft below, was 1375 ft long and 315 ft wide, enclosing 1400000 yd3 of space.
 The walls and roof were made of reinforced concrete with arched trusses on the walls, filled with concrete.
 The roof was about 15 ft thick and was being reinforced to a thickness of 23 ft.
 Farge was intended for the assembly of type XXI U-boats.
-The shipyard Bremer Schiff und Maschinenfabrik (Bremer Vulkan) at Vegasack and the site of the building, was code named Valentin, construction beginning early in 1943.
+The shipyard Bremer Schiff und Maschinenfabrik (Bremer Vulkan) at Vegesack and the site of the building, was code named Valentin, construction beginning early in 1943.
 The site was chosen because it was on the convex side of a curve in the river less prone to silting; the river bed was dredged to a depth of 23 ft to allow submarine sections in on barges and assembled U-boats out.

 Production was expected to begin in March 1945, full production to be achieved in August; the schedule had slipped but production was to start within two months.
 One Lancaster had returned soon after take-off and another turned back over the target with engine-trouble, ditching the Grand Slam in the North Sea.
 Moderate to heavy flak was encountered by the gaggle of Lancasters but there was no fighter opposition.
 The bombs were dropped in about a minute and despite 1-hour delay fuzes, three bombs exploded immediately.
 Two of the fourteen hits on the pens were by Grand Slams and one by a Tallboy, the hits landing on the un-thickened part of the roof on the west side.
 The Grand Slams penetrated 8 ft into the concrete causing about 1000 LT of the roof to fall in bringing down two moveable cranes.
 The thickened part of the roof and a periscope-testing tower were also damaged.
 One bomb damaged power stations, concrete mixing facilities and shelters on the north side.
 Marines who had been inside the building reported later that there was a huge concussive effect, which severely depressed their morale; no aircraft were lost.